aromancev/netfox-exploration/README.md

 ### `using_effects.gd`
 Uses `RollbackEffects` to record and deduplicate local presentation effects.

 **Idea:** gameplay state drives the weapon, and effects are recorded separately so resimulation can keep or revert them.
+This is conceptually the same as https://react.dev/reference/react/useEffect.

 Straightforward apply and revert of events.
 Zero network cost.
 Low complexity.
 Effect deduplication keys are not immediately obvious.
 Possibly some synchronization edge case I'm not seeing?